sebastiankalciov/Chronos/README.md

 GOOGLE_CALENDAR_CALENDAR_ID="" # [id]@group.calendar.google.com
 ```

-> SOON: Instruction on how to get all API Keys
+> SOON: Instructions on how to gather all API Keys